remarkjs/remark-lint/readme.md

 ## Create a custom rule

-Follow this [step by step guide](https://github.com/remarkjs/remark-lint/blob/main/doc/create-a-custom-rule.md) on how to create your own custom rule for `remark-lint`.
+Follow this comprehensive [tutorial](https://github.com/remarkjs/remark-lint/blob/main/doc/create-a-custom-rule.md) on how to create your own custom rule for `remark`.

 ## Security